What Is the Agency Dashboard?

 KPI Cards

-At the top of the dashboard, you will find key performance indicator (KPI) cards that
+At the top of the dashboard, you will find key performance indicator (KPI) cards that summarize your team’s activity for the selected time period:| KPI | What It Measures |

 | Total Outreach Sent | The number of outreach steps completed across all team members (emails sent, LinkedIn messages, calls logged).
 This is your primary activity metric. |